Classic Apple Pie

-Classic apple pie with a flaky all-butter lattice crust and a brown sugar, cinnamon-spiced apple filling.
-An all-time favorite, you’ll want to commit this crowd-pleasing Fall treat to memory!
+Classic apple pie with a flaky all-butter pastry and decorative lattice crust and a brown sugar, cinnamon-spiced apple filling.
+An all-time favorite dessert – you’ll want to commit this crowd-pleasing Fall treat to memory!

 When it comes to your favorite tried-and-true desserts, which are the recipes you turn to again and again?

 For me, apple pie easily breaks the top five.
-And that’s coming from a girl who’s cooking up something sweet most days.
+And that’s coming from a girl who’s baking up something sweet most days.

 This classic apple pie is a recipe I easily know by heart.
 The all-butter pastry comes together by feel, the ratios of butter and flour and ice water tattooed over and over again on my memory from years of shaping the humblest of ingredients into perfectly flaky, buttery pastry.

 The sweet-tart apple filling, laden with brown sugar, vanilla, cinnamon, cloves, and ginger, can nearly be measured without cups or spoons.
 A little more or less sugar, maybe a heavier hand with the spice jars, all depending on the sweetness and flavor of the fruit.

 And while, like any fruit pie, it takes a bit of time to make, it’s the relaxing sort of methodical work – peeling and slicing apples, rolling out pie dough, tossing together the cozy, aromatic spices, and finally, baking until the juices bubble over the golden crust – that’s good for my baker’s soul.